MAVFusion: Efficient Infrared and Visible Video Fusion via Motion-Aware Sparse Interaction: Experiments

 \subsection{Qualitative Comparative Experiment}

 \cref{fig3,fig4,fig5} show a qualitative comparison of the proposed MAVFusion algorithm with competing methods on three video fusion datasets (M3SVD, HDO, VTMOT).
 For each result, we provide zoomed-in views of both moving and static regions.
-Analysis of the results indicates that for dynamic objects, methods that ignore temporal continuity (such as UP-Fusion, SAGE, GIFNet, and MaskDiFuser) produce pronounced ghosting around moving subjects, leading to blurred and unnatural edges.
-RFFusion, UMCFuse, and FreeFusion reduce ghosting by relying mainly on infrared background information.
-While this approach improves temporal smoothness, it weakens spatial contrast and blurs scene structure.
-In contrast, video fusion methods like UniVF and MAVFusion avoid ghosting and maintain strong contrast.
-However, UniVF struggles in static background regions, where redundant smooth infrared information overlaps with important visible textures, reducing overall scene expressiveness.
-The proposed MAVFusion separates processing for dynamic and static regions, allowing differentiated fusion based on regional properties.
-This strategy effectively resolves the common spatio-temporal conflicts in video fusion.
+For dynamic objects, methods that ignore temporal continuity, such as UP-Fusion, SAGE, and GIFNet, often produce ghosting and blurred edges.
+RFFusion, UMCFuse, and FreeFusion alleviate ghosting by relying more on infrared background information, but this weakens spatial contrast and blurs scene structures.
+In contrast, video fusion methods such as UniVF and MAVFusion better suppress ghosting and preserve contrast.
+However, UniVF may over-introduce smooth infrared information into static regions, weakening visible textures and overall scene expressiveness.
+MAVFusion separates dynamic and static processing for region-adaptive fusion, effectively mitigating spatio-temporal conflicts in video fusion.